MS Community Centers

-We now have five MS Neighborhood Community Centers (NCC) Providing local access to counseling, exercise and art classes, and opportunities to socialize and learn.
-NCC days are held weekly on Mondays in Bonita Springs, Tuesdays in Fort Myers, Wednesdays in Naples, and on Thursdays in Cape Coral.
-Olga begins serving East Lee County February 7.
+We now have five MS Community Centers providing local access to counseling, exercise and art classes, and opportunities to socialize and learn.
+NCC days are held weekly on Mondays in Bonita Springs, Tuesdays in Fort Myers* and East Lee County (Buckingham), Wednesdays in Naples, and on Thursdays in Cape Coral.
 RSVP required.
+You must be a registered client of the Multiple Sclerosis Center of Southwest Florida to participate in events.

 The Disability Assistance Program is designed to assist our most disabled clients.